brainelectronics/micropython-modules/README.md

 ## About

-This is a collection of MicroPython modules required for ESP32 and other brainelectronics projects.
+This is a collection of MicroPython modules required for the BE32-01 and other brainelectronics projects.

 ## Available generators